JAO1988/ColorHoster-JSON/README.md

 ## Repository Structure

-This repo stores **pre-built VIA JSON files** for various keyboard vendors.
+This repository is used for storing **pre-built VIA JSON files** with ColorHoster direct mode included.
 Each vendor folder contains:

 1. A link to the manufacturer’s QMK firmware GitHub repository
 2. Basic QMK instructions for pulling down firmware